Policies

 It is unethical for reviewers to “use information obtained during the peer-review process for their own or any other person’s or organization’s advantage, or to disadvantage or discredit others” (COPE Ethical Guideline for Peer Reviewers, http://publicationethics.org/files/u7140/Peer%20review%20guidelines.pdf).

 GJSD strives to maintain academic integrity in publishing.
-Therefore GJSD routinely screens all article submissions for plagiarism when the author(s) submits the finalized manuscript after peer review.
-A manuscript will be rejected immediately if considered by the editorial board to be plagiarized or self-plagiarized.
+Therefore GJSD routinely screens all article submissions for plagiarism when the author(s) submits the finalised manuscript after peer review.
+A manuscript will be rejected immediately if considered by the editorial board to be plagiarised or self-plagiarised.

 GJSD considers plagiarism a serious offence and is committed to eliminating manuscripts with possible cases of plagiarism from its review and publication process.
 GJSD uses plagiarism detection applications to check each manuscript for possible cases of plagiarism.
 Manuscripts that are found to contain an unacceptable level of similarity with other published works are immediately rejected.
 Submitted manuscripts should be the original works of the author(s).
 GJSD will follow COPE guidelines in suspected cases of plagiarism.